 What is Funds from Operations?

-In the real estate investment trusts (REITs), the term “funds from operations” refers to a very critical non-GAAP performance measure which is similar to the cash flow from operations in other businesses.
+In real estate investment trusts (REITs), the term “funds from operations” refers to a very critical non-GAAP performance measure that is similar to the cash flow from operations in other businesses.
 In other words, it indicates the cash flow generated purely from the real estate business of a company.

 The formula is defined by the National Association of Real Estate Investment Trusts (NAREIT), is expressed as net income plus depreciation & amortization expense minus gains / (losses) from sales of property.
 Mathematically, it is represented as below,

 Example of Funds from Operations (With Excel Template)

 Let’s take an example to understand the calculation in a better manner.

 Let us take the example of a REIT to illustrate the calculation of funds from operations.
 During 2019, the REIT reported a net income of $10 million and recognized gains from sales of property to the tune of $4 million.
 Calculate the funds from operation for the REIT if the depreciation & amortization expense for the year was $2 million.

 Funds from Operations is calculated using the formula given below

 Funds from Operations = Net Income + Depreciation & Amortization Expense – Gains from Sales of Property

 - Funds from Operations = $10.0 million + $2.0 million – $4.0 million =$8.0 million